 A top priority for me is ensuring my children eat well, but a broader family value of ours is to be thoughtful about how much waste we're consuming.
 And when we must create more waste, we look for ways of going about it that lend themselves to reuse or recycling.
 Here's what each brand can offer in terms of sustainability.

-Little Spoon's food arrives in BPA-free, phthalate-free, toxin-free plastic tubs that are 100% curbside recyclable.
+Little Spoon's food arrives in BPA-free, phthalate-free, toxin-free plastic tubs that are 100% curbside recyclable and no virgin plastic.
 They’re dishwasher safe and can be reused or recycled with ease.
 Tubs and plates are #1 PET plastic and spoons are #5 PP plastic, meaning it's curbside recyclable.

 As for the shipping materials, the cardboard box can be broken down flat and recycled.
 Ice packs can be left to thaw, the corner snipped, the biodegradable filling can be poured into the trash, and the plastic pack can be recycled.
-Insulation is made of reused sustainable denim scraps that can be opened so that the filler is recycled with paper and the outer part is recycled with plastic.
-All curbside recycling friendly in most areas.
+Insulation is made of reused sustainable denim scraps and you can actually SEND THEM BACK to be reused by Little Spoon for FREE by going to the website learn.littlespoon.com/returnmyliner.

 Yumi's food comes in plastic jars that are curbside recyclable, or can be saved and reused.
 Shipping materials include the cardboard box, ice packs are recommended to save and reuse, or can have the corner snipped and the contents emptied into the trash, then recycle the plastic outer (it's #4, which is the same as most grocery bags, so you may have to take it to a special receptacle).
 Insulation is curbside recyclable.